realkhoa/discord-youtube-bot/README.md

 npm install
 ```

-This project use yarn as package manager from start, so I highly recommend using yarn.
+This project uses yarn as the package manager, so it is highly recommended to use yarn.

 ## For who using pm2